GenieFramework/Genie.jl/README.md

 ## Using Genie

-Genie can be used for all scenarions from simple ad-hoc programming to a fullstack web framework.
-Below are some use cases each time explained with a simple example.
+Genie can be used for a variety of tasks, from quickly whipping up a web server to full MVC web apps.
+Use the following resources to dive into each use case.

 [Using Genie in an interactive environment (Jupyter/IJulia, REPL, etc)](docs/content/Interactive_environment.md)